KlaitenKermoade/RichardLabHistology/README.md

 # RichardLabHistology

-These branches contain helpful processing guidelines for using FIJI to quantify fluorescence signal, fluorescence colocalization, and cell segmentation.
-These were used to characterize fluorescence of neurons within images captured from brain tissue that underwent intracranial viral surgery, in which target neurons express fluorescent markers.
+**These branches contain helpful processing scripts and guidelines for using FIJI to quantify fluorescence signal, fluorescence colocalization, and cell segmentation.
+These were used to characterize fluorescence of neurons within images captured from brain tissue that underwent intracranial viral surgery, in which target neurons express fluorescent markers.**

-See READMEs for FIJI_scripts and QUINTWorkflow_Usage branches for more details.
+*See READMEs for FIJI_scripts and QUINTWorkflow_Usage branches for more details.*

 Original QUINT processing that we heavily relied on: https://quint-workflow.readthedocs.io/en/latest/QUINTintro.html